 Repeated name:value pairs where the parameter name is repeated for each value in the list

 A parameter name followed by a delimited list of values.

-The folowing requirements define how to encode a delimited list (case 2) of parameter values.
+The following requirements define how to encode a delimited list (case 2) of parameter values.
 They do not apply if replication (case 1) is uses.